dragon-dune/dragon-dune/README.md

     same location.
 7. The Orcs may remove 3 units from the graveyard on their Recruitment and Movement round (instead of 2 units).
+8. Units are removed from the graveyard at no cost.
-8. If no player has won at the end of the game, then Orcs are the default winner.
+9. If no player has won at the end of the game, then Orcs are the default winner.
-9. Special Card (Ace): In the Dragon Round, you may move one stack of units to any location.
+10. Special Card (Ace): In the Dragon Round, you may move one stack of units to any location.
-10. Alliance Power: Your ally may remove 3 units from the graveyard and may conscript 2 units a turn.
+11. Alliance Power: Your ally may remove 1 additional unit from the graveyard at no cost.
+Your ally may conscript 1 additional unit a turn.

 * * *